About Leila Zwelling

 • PTSD Research Therapist

-Prolonged Exposure therapist for Veterans Health Administration Study CSP 591: Comparative Effectiveness Research in Veterans with PTSD, a randomized clinical trial comparing Prolonged Exposure & Cognitive Processing Therapy
+Prolonged Exposure therapist for Veterans Health Administration Study CSP 591: Comparative Effectiveness Research in Veterans with PTSD

 Education & Academic Affiliations